-Since our first Frilly Lilly boutique opened in 2005, our brand has quickly grown to have boutiques across Canada and the United States.
+Since our first Frilly Lilly boutique opened in 2005, our brand has quickly grown to have boutiques across Canada.
 Our feminine boutiques specialize in waxing, manicures and pedicures.
 We also offer our signature bath and body care products as well as a full range of jewelry and accessories.
 We only use the highest quality products, maintain the strictest health standards, and make sure our team is expertly trained.

 Our fearless leader Debra Van Dyke opened our first boutique and launched our Frilly Lilly product line.
 Her dream was to create a comforting and relaxed boutique for waxing treatments that was complemented by useful products that also look beautiful.
 The result was an assortment of treats including our signature Sugar Lilly Parfum, hydrating Body Butters, luxurious Bubble Bath and our must-have Bikini Care products.
 Debra still hand selects the jewelry and accessories to ensure each boutique is filled with lovely items.

 We’ve grown from a small team of three to having many boutiques that include a fantastic and diverse team.
 We are thrilled to be able to empower women to join our team and open their very own Frilly Lilly boutiques.